Laboratory Director

 Meggan Drennan, M.S. (she/her)

 I am a Ph.D. candidate in the Cognitive Neuroscience program and currently conducting my dissertation research through heading the ORCA study.
 Prior to arriving at CSU, I received my B.S. in Behavioral Neuroscience from St. Edward’s University in Austin, Tx where I discovered my love of research and decided to pursue a career in exploring the physiological mechanisms behind psychology and behavior.
 I relocated to Fort Collins and completed my Master’s degree in Biomedical Sciences before joining the ENIGMA lab for my Ph.D.
-The timing of Dr. Karoly’s arrival at CSU and the completion of my M.S. felt serendipitous as the goals of the lab and my interests truly align perfectly, combining psychological and biological measures to investigate relationships between the gut microbiome, brain and behavior as it is influenced by alcohol and cannabis use.
+My research combines psychological and biological measures to investigate relationships between the gut microbiome, brain and behavior as it is influenced by alcohol and cannabis use.
 Outside of academia, I am the mother of 2 beautiful children and enjoy writing music, playing the piano and singing, as well as creating artwork in multiple forms.

 I am a second-year student in the Counseling Psychology Ph.D. program and currently conducting my thesis research through heading the DISCO study.
 Prior to beginning my graduate studies at CSU, I completed my B.S. in clinical psychology and neuroscience at the University of Central Florida.
 Broadly, I am interested in researching biopsychosocial mechanisms of substance use risk mitigation, with a focus on protective behavioral strategies (PBS).
 In my current work, I am conducting a field study of polysubstance use patterns and PBS (e.g., test drugs for the presence of fentanyl) among festival and concert attendees in Colorado.
 Ultimately, I am passionate about reducing stigma and treating people who use drugs with the compassion and respect that they deserve!
 In my free time, I enjoy painting, hiking, seeing live music, and spending time with my partner and our sweet puppy, Macaroni.